ucsd-cse130/wi20/lectures/02-haskell.md

 <br>
 <br>

-You should annotate your function bindings:
+## Always annotate your function bindings

+First understand *what the function does*

+- Before you think about *how to do it*

 ```haskell
 sum :: Int -> Int